 - Gaining access to the asset requires

 For more information about how our lawyers can assist you with separate property in divorce, contact us online or by phone to schedule a confidential consultation at one of our convenient locations.
-We have locations in St. Louis, Chicago, Kansas City, Columbia, Springfield, Wichita, Tulsa, Oklahoma City, Lincoln, Omaha and beyond in the Midwest.
+We have locations in St. Louis, Chicago, Kansas City, Columbia, Springfield, Wichita, Tulsa, Oklahoma City, Lincoln, Omaha, and beyond.